Particular/docs.particular.net/architecture/azure/observability.md

 :heavy_plus_sign: Pros:

-- A single tool to visualize traces, metrics and logs emitted by your applications, infrastructure, and networks
+- A single tool to visualize traces, metrics and logs emitted by an applications, infrastructure, and networks
 - Fully managed service
 - Tightly integrated with the Azure ecosystem enabling [auto-instrumentation for multiple environments and services](https://learn.microsoft.com/en-us/azure/azure-monitor/app/codeless-overview#supported-environments-languages-and-resource-providers)
 - Customizable dashboards and automated alarms and actions